City of Lost Souls (novel): Plot

 Clary is later shown to be searching Sebastian's room, where she discovers her Faerie ring.
 She manages to alert Simon of most of Sebastian's plan and tells him to come to the Seventh Sacred Site, but is caught midway through by Sebastian and is forced to destroy the Faerie ring.
 The two then fight and Sebastian unsuccessfully tries to rape Clary, who manages to escape.
 She ends up going to the Seventh Site, where Simon gives Clary Raziel's sword, which she uses to hunt Sebastian.
-Unable to reach Sebastian, Clary uses the Angel blade and stabs Jace, believing that it won't kill him as his heart is more good than evil.
+Unable to reach Sebastian, Clary uses the Angel blade and stabs Jace, believing that it will not kill him as his heart is more good than evil.
 Jace is set alight, leading the others to believe that he is dead.

 Sebastian flees the battle, most of his dark Shadowhunters dead.
 Jace is discovered to be alive and is taken back to the Institute for healing.
 When she's finally allowed to visit Jace, she learns that stabbing him with Glorious has filled him with "Heavenly fire", which will burn anything he touches whenever he gets an adrenaline rush.
 Maryse receives a mishappen bag when she is with some of the silent brothers in her office which contained a pair of angel wings which were quite possibly ripped off a living angel along with a note saying "I am coming".
 Magnus ends up breaking up with Alec due to Camille's offer to strip Magnus of his immortality, as Alec had truly considered accepting the offer despite him ultimately refusing.
 Upset, Alec sets out to kill Camille but discovers Maureen, who tells him that she has killed Camille in order to gain leadership over her vampire clan by vampire law.